Mohammad-Kaif45/A-Premium-Bag-Shop/README.md

 Setup Environment Variables:

-.env file create karo aur necessary variables define karo.
+Create a .env file and define necessary variables.

 Start the Server: